Admissions

 • Q. How do I order school lunch for my child?

 School lunch at The Weiss School is outsourced to various restaurants who cater food into the school each day.
 The Weiss School does not begin catering lunches until the 2nd week of the school year so students need to bring lunch the first week of school.
-Each quarter, a new lunch menu is sent out to families through our school newsletter.
-Hard copies of the menu are also available in the main office.
-An example of the menu can be found here.
+Each quarter, a new lunch menu is sent out to families through our school newsletter and families will sign up through our ProCare system.

 • Q. When are Dress Down Days?